 How Factory Farms Impact You

-The rise of factory farming was no accident.
-It resulted from public policy choices driven by big agribusinesses, especially meatpackers and processors that dominate the critical steps in the food chain between livestock producers and consumers.
-The silos and gentle meadows pictured on the labels of the food most Americans buy have little relation to how that food is actually produced.
+The rise of factory farming is no accident.
+It has resulted from public policy choices driven by big agribusinesses, especially meatpackers and processors that dominate the critical steps taken between farm and consumer.
+The silos and gentle meadows portrayed in advertising and PR are a sham.
 Most of the pork, beef, poultry, dairy and eggs produced in the United States come from large-scale, confined livestock operations.